mklement0/ttab/doc/ttab.md

     window.

 * `-c`
+    Terminal/iTerm2 only:
     does not create any new window or tab, and uses the current tab in the front window.
+    This migth be useful when tterm is called from an external tool, and the tool wants targeting the actual terminal directly (e.g. from a macOS service, or Shortcut).

 * `-h`
+    iTerm2 only:
     creates the new tab split horizontally from the current one in the front window.

 * `-v`
+    iTerm2 only:
     creates the new tab split vertically from the current one in the front window.

-NOTE: The `-h` and `-v` are only available in the new iTerm.
-      These options suppress the effect of the `-g` or `-G` option.

 * `-i`
-    prevent the scrip to `cd` into the target directory for testing its existence.
-    This could fail if the script is running from an non-privileged session (e.g. Apple Shortcuts), whilst the final attempt, done by the targeted terminal app, could work perfectly.
+    suppresses up-front verification of the existence of the target directory specified via the -d option.
+This is primarily useful on macOS if this utility is launched from a non-privileged session (e.g., Apple Shortcuts) that may not have access to the target directory, whereas the targeted terminal application does.

 * `-s <settings>`
     specifies the settings set (profile) to apply to the new tab, determining